kd00r/OpenCore-Legacy-Patcher/docs/POST-INSTALL.md

 * SIP: Disabled
 * SecureBootModel: Disabled

-Once set, rebuild OpenCore, install to drive and reboot.
-Then, Post-Install Volume patches will run just fine
+Once set, rebuild OpenCore, install to internal drive and reboot.
+Then, the Post-Install Volume patches will run just fine

 To apply the Post-Install Volume patches [to test out the Beta Graphics Acceleration Patches system](https://github.com/dortania/OpenCore-Legacy-Patcher/issues/108), select option #3 as shown below: